hoangduytran/blender-manual/manual/editors/asset_browser.rst

          Some asset types such as collections can be created as an instanced collection.
          This is done by enabling the *Instance* option after dragging collection assets into the 3D Viewport.
-         By enabling this option an empty object is added that uses an instance of the collection.
+         By enabling this option, an empty object is added that uses an instance of the collection.
-         If this option is disabled then the full collection hierarchy will be added to the scene.
+         If this option is disabled, the full collection hierarchy will be added to the scene.

          Collection Assets from the current file will always be instanced.